lauralorenz/accelerated-platforms/use-cases/inferencing/serving-with-vllm/README.md

     }'
   ```

-- You can also deploy gradio chat interface to view the model chat interface.
+- You can also deploy a gradio chat interface to view the model chat interface.
 [OPTIONAL]

   ```sh
   sed -i -e "s|_NAMESPACE_|${NAMESPACE}|" manifests/gradio.yaml